10th May 2020

 10 ways you, as a Neighbourhood Watch supporter, can protect yourself, your loved ones and your community:

-- Meet with household members, other relatives, friends and neighbours to discuss what to do if a COVID-19 outbreak occurs in your community and what the needs of each person will be.
+- Talk with household members, other relatives, friends and neighbours to discuss what to do if a COVID-19 outbreak occurs in your community and what the needs of each person will be.

 - If your neighbourhood has a website or social media page, consider joining it to maintain access to neighbours, information, and resources.
 Alternatively, share phone numbers and email addresses particularly with those who are isolated or vulnerable.